 The buyback process is time-consuming and requires disclosures to stock exchanges and approvals from regulatory bodies.
 It also involves hiring investment bankers, which becomes an expensive affair for the company.

 Accenture, a leading IT company, returns 100% of its annual net income to its shareholders using both ways of returning capital, i.e., a combination of dividend payments and buybacks, with the company preferring buybacks to dividends in a ratio of around 65% to 35% over last 3-4 years.
 This is a great case of dividend vs share buyback.

 Below is the snapshot of the company’s return of cash to its shareholders in the last 5 years:

 Source: Company Reports

 Accenture’s FY16 ROE stands at ~47%, but had the company followed a conservative capital structure or paid dividends rather than doing a buyback, its ROE would have been ~13.4% weighed down by its huge pile of cash.

-The above discussion on dividend payments and buybacks presents an interesting platform for deciding the optimum capital structure and its impact on stock prices, valuations, etc. However, it seems reasonable to conclude that notwithstanding a few concerns and exceptional cases, a buyback is a win-win situation for both companies and shareholders.
+The above discussion on dividend vs share buyback presents an interesting platform for deciding the optimum capital structure and its impact on stock prices, valuations, etc. However, it seems reasonable to conclude that, notwithstanding a few concerns and exceptional cases, a buyback is a win-win situation for both companies and shareholders.

 The buyback process, however, is a bit tedious and expensive as it involves several filings and approvals from stock exchanges.
-The company and the shareholders stand to gain an equal weight from a buyback offer making it an attractive option for both of them.
+The company and the shareholders stand to gain in equal weight from a buyback offer, making it an attractive option for both of them.